-If a hedge fund is liquidated at any time after being included in one of the indices, we do not exclude its past returns from index.
+If a hedge fund is liquidated at any time after being included in one of the indices, we do not exclude its past returns from the index.
 The performance data of such funds is preserved in the obsolete fund database.
-This is to minimize survivorship bias which can result in distorted index returns.
+This is to minimise survivorship bias which can result in distorted index returns.

 The Mizuho-Eurekahedge indices include all hedge funds regardless of their base currency.
 This enables the indices to reflect the hedge fund activity globally, rather than being dominated by just one region due to currency considerations.
 The Mizuho-Eurekahedge Index and its sub-indices convert all local fund currency returns to USD returns.

 We have also developed ground breaking currency-hedged indices for three main currencies: USD, EUR, and JPY.

 Latest index values

 The index values for a month will be finalised 90 days after that month.
 This will ensure that the maximum number of hedge fund returns are captured by the index.
 For example as at 17 October 2011 the returns for July, August and September are still floating as estimated NAVs are converted to real NAVs by fund managers and small revisions are made.
 As at 1 November 2011 July’s index value will be fixed for ever and August, September and October will 'float'.

 The following regional mandates have been applied to the main Mizuho-Eurekahedge Index in order to create regional subsidiaries.

 The following strategic mandates have been applied to the main Mizuho-Eurekahedge Index in order to create strategic subsidiaries such as the Mizuho-Eurekahedge Asia/Pacific ex Japan All Strategies Index.